jpgoldberg/toy-crypto-math/_sources/modules/wycheproof/index.rst.txt

 .. note::

-    Implementating it "correctly" for my purposes does not mean that it is a secure implementation.
+    Implementing RSA OAEP "correctly" for my purposes does not mean that it is a secure implementation.
 It is not.

 I had incorrectly assumed that there would be tooling available to do that for running tests in Python.
-So I hacked togther a special case for the tests I wanted to use, lifting heavily from the tools used internally by pyca_.
+So I hacked together a special case for the tests I wanted to use, lifting heavily from the tools used internally by pyca_.
-While that helped me spot a bug in my implemenation (tcID 19), there were two things about it were unsatisfying.
+While that helped me spot a bug in my implementation (tcID 19), there were two things about it were unsatisfying.

 First of all, it was hard to generalize without taking on board all